kyechou/leagueoflegends/README.md

   everything works.
 * To remove the game: `leagueoflegends uninstall`.

+> **Warning** <br/>
+> If you've run wine-lol-staging or other flavors of wine 8.0+ before and now
+> have issues with launching the client (especially if you're coming from
+> version 8 to 7), and it says something about `unimplemented function
+> winegstreamer.dll.winegstreamer_create_video_decoder`.
+It's because of the
+> difference in wine versions.
+You need to recreate the wine prefix for it to
+> work, by running `leagueoflegends reset-wineprefix`.

 > **Note** <br/>
 > If you use Nvidia graphics card and have trouble launching the League client
 > or start the game (after champion selection), please check out [the